Bottom-up: The key to innovative corporate culture

 The bottom-up principle

-Bottom-up approach: That's how it works
+Bottom-up approach: How it works

 A man gives a presentation to a group of people